 The space is still just a shell but Song has enlisted Genesin Studio and Peculiar Familia for the fit-out and branding.
 The build has been held up by the delivery of special handmade, handpainted tiles from the Netherlands.
 “It’s the first time these tiles have been used in South Australia,” says designer Ryan Genesin.

 He and co-designer Lia van Dalen will create a playful, modern and stylish space (something “quite monolithic but quite fun,” he says) that’ll transition seamlessly from day to night.
 Bi-fold windows will open the venue to passersby.
 “Street connection is important to us,” says Genesin.
 “It’s not a pedestrian destination so to activate it is quite important.”

 “In Asian countries you walk down a street and there’s neon light boxes in the streets and alleyways and it’s very colourful,” adds Song.
 “We want a playful environment for people gathering and eating.”

-Ban Ban will open in May.
+Ban Ban will open in late June.

 This article was updated on May 23, 2018.